pverma12394/omop_cdm_mimic/dbt_etl_pipeline/README.md

 ## Initial Setup

 ### 1. Install Docker
-Follow the simple instructions show in the Docker installation depending on your OS [guide](https://docs.docker.com/engine/install/).
+Follow the simple instructions show in the Docker installation [guide](https://docs.docker.com/engine/install/) depending on your OS.

 ### 2. Set up the docker container
  1. First things first, after you have cloned the repo make sure you are in the `dbt_etl_pipeline` folder in your terminal.